Welcome to the Clergy Support Memorial Fellowship

 “It seems to me that the common modern definition of justice is making strong laws and locking people up if they don’t follow them; but the Biblical meaning of justice is making sure that all people in a society have equal access to food, shelter, a living wage, and the opportunity to live with dignity.” – Stephen H. Wright

-Clergy Support Memorial Fellowship is part of the emerging church movement.
-The church is interfaith and inter - traditional in its makeup.
-Our emphasis is not on bricks or boards etc as in the traditional church.
-Our emphasis is on pastoral care, justice and outreach ministry to those who have no church through Funerals, Baptisms, Weddings and a myriad of other pastoral methoda.
+Clergy Support Memorial Fellowship is part of the emerging fellowship movement.
+The fellowship is interfaith and inter – traditional in its makeup.
+Our emphasis is not on bricks or boards etc as in the traditional fellowship.
+Our emphasis is on pastoral care, justice and outreach ministry to those who have no fellowship through Funerals, Baptisms, Weddings and a myriad of other pastoral methods.
+Our ministry is open to all persons no matter their gender or sexual orientation.

-Beginning with one minister in 1994, Clergy Support Memorial Fellowship now has well over 500 Ordained and Appointed ministers.
+Beginning with one minister in 1994, Clergy Support Memorial Fellowship now has well over 560 Ordained and Appointed ministers and continues to grow.
 Each of these ministers may lead in worship as they understand it or serve their people in a variety of ways.
-They may serve a pastoral charge(congregation,a branch,house church).
+They may serve a pastoral charge(congregation, a branch, house fellowship).
 Each local unit may serve in less traditional ways.
 Example, an an outreach ministry to Funeral Homes or a mission of the Fellowship etc. Others are serving in a variety of situations as chaplains or counselors.
 All our clergy serve a gathered community of people attempting to minister and live out their particular faith tradition.

-Clergy Support Memorial Fellowship is now recognized by the Governments of Ontario, Nova Scotia, British Columbia, Alberta and Quebec to solemnize marriage for any person who makes such a request.
+Clergy Support Memorial Fellowship is now recognized by the Governments of Ontario, Nova Scotia, British Columbia, Alberta and Quebec to give pastoral care and provide life celebrations for any person who makes such a request.

 Clergy Support Memorial Fellowship has, as part of its mandate, the power to Ordain or Appoint.
 Thus, we have two categories of clergy associates that we credential.
 Depending on one’s educational qualifications and ministry experience, one can be Ordained or Appointed to the order of ministry.